 (A) to review the transcript or recording; and

-(B) if there are changes in form or substance, to sign and deliver to the certified reporter a statement listing the changes and the reasons for making them.
+(B) if there are changes in form or substance, to sign and deliver to the officer a statement listing the changes and the reasons for making them.

 (2) Officer’s Certificate to Attach Changes.
-The officer must note in the certificate prescribed by Rule 57(f)(1) whether the officer received a statement of changes from the deponent and, if so, the officer must attach any changes the deponent made during the 30-day period.
+The officer must note in the certificate prescribed by Rule 30(f)(1) whether a review was requested and, if so, must attach any changes the deponent made during the 30-day period.

-(f) Officer’s Certification and Delivery; Documents and Tangible Things; Copies of the Transcript or Recording; Filing.
+(f) Officer’s Certification and Delivery; Documents and Tangible Things; Copies of the Transcript or Recording.

 (1) Certification and Delivery.
 The officer must certify in writing that the deponent was duly sworn by the officer and that the deposition accurately records the deponent’s testimony.
 The certificate must accompany the record of the deposition.
 Unless the court orders otherwise, the officer must seal the deposition in an envelope or package bearing the title of the action and marked “Deposition of [witness’s name]” and must promptly deliver it to the attorney who arranged for the transcript or recording.
 The attorney must store it under conditions that will protect it against loss, destruction, tampering, or deterioration.